dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 Our [Healthcare Justice](../healthcare-justice/) working group continues to organize for Medicare for All.
 We support the California Nurses Association's (CNA) universal healthcare campaign, [CalCare]([url](https://www.nationalnursesunited.org/calcare)) (AB 1690), by crowd canvassing voters on weekends and approaching local unions about endorsing the bill.
 We meet virtually every 2-3 weeks on Wednesday at 6pm.
 Read more [here](../healthcare-justice/) or on the **PDSA Discord: #healthcare**

 <h4>Labor</h4>
 Our newly reformed Labor working group is developing a campaign for Peninsula DSA's 2024 chapter convention.
-Join your labor-minded comrades on Discord at #labor and attend meetings on Mondays at 8pm..
+Join your labor-minded comrades on the **PDSA Discord: #labor**

-<h4>Universal Preschool</h4> --- ON HIATUS
-Our [Universal Preschool](../preschool-for-all/) working group, which spearheaded the Measure DD / Preschool for All South San Francisco ballot measure campaign (2022), continues to organize for universal preschool in San Mateo County.
-We meet virtually as needed, usually on Tuesday at 7pm.
-Read more [here](../preschool-for-all/) or on the **PDSA Discord: #universal-preschool**

 <h4>Ecosocialism</h4> --- ON HIATUS
 Our [Ecosocialism](../ecosocialism/) working group continues to organize for building energy justice and holding PG&E accountable for its dirty, dangerous, and unreliable fossil-fuel energy.
 We have run workshops on making DIY air purifiers to protect against wildfire smoke (and airborne pathogens).
 We meet virtually as needed.
 Read more [here](../ecosocialism/) or on the **PDSA Discord: #ecosocialism**

+<h4>Universal Preschool</h4> --- ON HIATUS
+Our [Universal Preschool](../preschool-for-all/) working group, which spearheaded the Measure DD / Preschool for All South San Francisco ballot measure campaign (2022), continues to organize for universal preschool in San Mateo County.
+We meet virtually as needed, usually on Tuesday at 7pm.
+Read more [here](../preschool-for-all/) or on the **PDSA Discord: #universal-preschool**

 <h3>Socialist Game Nights</h3>